Social Media

 Tips on surviving family gatherings with kids in tow.

-My WhatsApp chat group with my girlfriends starts to get really active when someone shares their dread towards the impending questions from her relatives over Chinese New Year.
-She isn’t alone.
+If you dread the impending questions from relatives at every Chinese New Year gathering, you are not alone.
 What used to be reserved for singles and their dating status has now extended to married couples and the state of their brood:

 Don’t keep waiting to have children, you’re not young anymore!